Magnety/tuFramework_win/documentation/tutorials/edit_plans_files.md

 The goal of this tutorial is to demonstrate how to read and modify plans files and how to use them in your experiments.
-The file used here works with Task120 and requires you to have downloaded the dataset, run tuframework.dataset_conversion.Task120_Massachusetts_RoadSegm.py and then run nnUNet_plan_and_preprocess for it.
+The file used here works with Task120 and requires you to have downloaded the dataset, run tuframework.dataset_conversion.Task120_Massachusetts_RoadSegm.py and then run tuframework_plan_and_preprocess for it.

 Note that this task is 2D only, but the same principles we use here can be easily extended to 3D and other tasks as well.

-The output of `nnUNet_plan_and_preprocess` for this task looks like this:
+The output of `tuframework_plan_and_preprocess` for this task looks like this:

     [{'batch_size': 2,
     'num_pool_per_axis': [8, 8],